 The School of Nursing faculty is committed to the success of all students in the Nursing programs.
 This document provides feedback and a clear plan for students who need additional support and guidance to meet course objectives.
 The goal of this document is to provide you and your instructor with information to work together for your success.
-We want to stress this document is meant as an extension of help and support.
+We want to stress this

+docum nent is meant as an extension of help and support.

-Student Name: Date:
+Studer nt Name: Date:

-Semester: SPRING FALL Year:
+Semes ter: □SPRING □FALL Year:

-- 1. You do not meet the required standards for the following course:
+1. You do not meet the required standards for the following g course:

-- 2. Due to the following reasons:
+2. Due to the following reasons:

-- a.
+a. □Attendance/Timeline ess

-□Attendance/Timeliness

-- b.
-Expected Standard of Performance: Your grade is: (Passing grade is 80%)
+b. □Expected Standard o f Performance: Your grade e is:(Passing grade is 80%)

-- c.
-College, Program, or Course Policy:
+c. □College, Program, or Course Policy:

-- d. 🗆 Other:
+d. \square Other:

-- 3. Provide a clear explanation of the situation:
+3. Provide a clear explanation of the situation:

-- 4. Comments/Recommendations/Action(s) Taken:
+1 Comments/Recommendations /Action(s) Taken:

-□ Early Alert Referral initiated
+٦. ☐ Early Alert Referral initiated Action(3) Taken.

-□ ATI test taking skills module(s) in Achieve
+☐ ATI test taking skills module(s) in Achieve

-- □ Mandatory ATI module(s) related to course content as listed here (instructor selects and assigns specific ATI modules according to student need): - □ Study skills workshop/Student Achievement Center Referral - □ Student's developed plan for improvement - □ Required review of exams with course faculty - □ Meet with Student Succes Coach, Lauren Graff at lgraff2@madisoncollege.edu - □ Other:
+• · • s listed here (instructor selects and as signs specific ATI modules

+according to student need): -

+☐ Study skills workshop/Stude nt Achievement Center Re ferral

+☐ Student's developed plan for rimprovement

+☐ Required review of exams w ith course faculty

+☐ Meet with Student Success Coach, Lauren Graff at Igra aff2@madisoncollege.edu

+□ Other:

 Instructor Comments:

-Instructor Signature
+Instruc ctor Signature Date:

-Student Signature
+Studer nt Signature Date:

-Office Use: Electronic copies to: Student Advisor Other Paper copy to student file
+Office Use: Electronic copies to: □ Stud lent □Advisor □Other □ Paper copy to student file

-Submission Instructions: Please submit your completed form to:
+Submi ssion Instructions: Please submi t your completed form to: